julurusaiteja39/ExpenseTracker/README.md

 OPENAI_EMBEDDING_MODEL=text-embedding-3-small
 VECTOR_CHUNK_SIZE=500
 VECTOR_CHUNK_OVERLAP=50
+POPPLER_PATH=C:\path\to\poppler\bin
 ```

 `VECTOR_CHUNK_SIZE` and `VECTOR_CHUNK_OVERLAP` control how OCR text is chunked before it is embedded in FAISS.
 Smaller chunks improve recall for long receipts, while larger chunks capture more surrounding context.
+`POPPLER_PATH` is optional but recommended on Windows so `pdf2image` can locate Poppler when OCRing scanned PDFs.

+For scanned PDFs you’ll also need the Poppler binaries installed locally.
+Download them from https://github.com/oschwartz10612/poppler-windows/releases (Windows) or via `brew install poppler` (macOS/Linux) and point `POPPLER_PATH` to the `bin` directory if required.

 Run the backend: